Holyoke Health Center, Inc.

 burden of this disease and suffer disproportionately.
 The

-patients are 89 percent Latino/Puerto Rican and 100 percent
+patients were 89 percent Latino/Puerto Rican and 100 percent

 live at or below the poverty level.

-The diabetes project at HHC gives patients with type 2 diabetes
+The diabetes project at HHC gave patients with type 2 diabetes

 an opportunity to choose from a wide range of programmatic

-interventions that have been shown to be effective for Latino
+interventions that were shown to be effective for Latino

-snacks and offers an opportunity for patients to get acquainted
+snacks and offered an opportunity for patients to get acquainted

 with HHC programs and staff.
-Patients who have had success
+Patients who had success

-managing their diabetes are often invited to the Snack Club to
+managing their diabetes were often invited to the Snack Club to

 provide testimonials to inspire and motivate newly diagnosed

-patients or those whose diabetes is still not well controlled.
+patients or those whose diabetes was still not well controlled.
 The

-Breakfast Club fulfills a need for social and emotional support, and is a venue for effective, hands on
+Breakfast Club fulfilled a need for social and emotional support, and was a venue for effective, hands on

 from joining together to eat a nutritious breakfast in a supportive

-and educational environment, and they begin to establish a
+and educational environment, and they began to establish a

 breakfast routine during the eleven-week